AnkurBassi/SteelResearch/README.md

 > network model; mechanical properties; contin- uous cooling
 > transformation**

-Please follow the pdf for full paper
+Please follow the pdf for full paper.
+Kindly note that the paper is under review and subjected modification.
+The final published version will be shared soon